Connie Francis: 1989–2018: Later career

-2018–2025: Retirement, "Pretty Little Baby" resurgence and final years
+2018–2025: Retirement, "Pretty Little Baby" resurgence, and final years

 Francis retired in 2018, and lived in Florida the remainder of her life.
 Until 2025, she had fallen into relative obscurity as a victim of the oldies format's decline and shift away from early 1960s music; a 2022 survey noted that Francis had more of her songs dropped from radio airplay than anyone other than the Osmond family.
 In May 2025, her 1962 song "Pretty Little Baby" went viral on TikTok and became a sleeper hit; when reached for comment, Francis said she had forgotten about the song but was pleased that her music—and the innocence it sought to represent—was being embraced by a younger audience.
+It was released on a 7" single by Republic Records.

 With the song's sudden rise in popularity, Francis joined TikTok and had plans to appear on Cousin Brucie's radio show, which she was unable to fulfill due to failing health.
 She stated she was willing to make television appearances but would not be performing or touring again, and that though she missed performing on stage, "that ship has sailed."

+In mid-2025, Francis was hospitalized in Florida for extreme pain related to a hip injury and shared health updates on social media before her death later that year.

+Francis died at a hospital in Pompano Beach, Florida, on July 16, 2025, at age 87.